Zeync15/augments/README.md

 ## Purpose

-- A cute website I wrote for my gf seawhaii to ask her out for Valentine
+- A cute website I wrote for my gf with the design of a game we both play, TFT

 ## Authors